Understanding Gabapentin: Effects, Risks, and Addiction

 Continued Care Options for Gabapentin Addiction Treatment

 After gabapentin rehab, the work isn’t over.
 Overcoming any addiction, not just Neurontin addiction, will take continuous work and effort.
-It’s ideal to continue your gabapentin treatment as long as possible because the longer you’re in treatment, the less likely you are to relapse.
+Keeping up with your gabapentin treatment for as long as you can is best.
+The longer you stay in treatment, the less likely you are to relapse.

 Two common types of continuing care programs for people in recovery are sober living programs and aftercare programs.